In A Hurry? Our Top 3 Picks To Buy

 Truglo offers various types of low-cost optics.
 The Truglo 4X32 Camo scope is a very popular model with those looking for a better option than their stock scope.

-Its fully coated optics makes the scope waterproof and fogproof.
+Its fully-coated optics makes the scope waterproof and fogproof.
 The clarity, brightness, and contrast through the optics are quite good for such reasonable crossbow scope.

 - It has an excellent point of view.

-- The scope has deer sized reticle.
+- The scope has deer sized-reticle.

-- It is durable and scratch resistant.
+- It is durable and resistant to scratches.

 - It is easy to mount.